DeepuBhasin/Web-Developer-Notes/08 ReactJs/05-React-Redux-And-Middlwares/_Documentation.md

 * the redux store will not be updated and no changes will be made to your application state.

 Answer <br/>
-⚠️ **Reducers** are imediatelly return a new data if the correct action is dipatch without waiting for the action payload.
+⚠️ **Reducers** are immediately return a new data if the correct action is dispatch without waiting for the action payload.

 ### Configuration of store
 #### Middleware